mesosphere/marathon/README.md

 command launches Marathon on Mesos in *local mode*.
 Point your web browser to `http://localhost:8080`, and you should see the Marathon UI.

+    ./bin/start --master local --zk zk://localhost:2181/marathon

+### Running with a standalone Mesos master

+The released version 0.19.0 of Mesos does not allow frameworks to launch an in-process master.
+This will be fixed in the next release.
+In the meantime, you can still run Marathon locally if you launch a master in a separate console and either point Marathon directly at the master itself or at the same Zookeeper (if you specified this when launching the master):

     ./bin/start --master zk://localhost:2181/mesos --zk zk://localhost:2181/marathon
+    ./bin/start --master localhost:5050 --zk zk://localhost:2181/marathon

 ### Command Line Options